-Jonathan L. Sulds, listed by Lawdragon and Human Resource Executive magazine as both one of the nation's most powerful employment lawyers and one of the nation's top 20 lawyers in traditional labor and employment law, has been representing leading employers since 1974 in virtually every aspect of their engagement, protection, management and reward of workforce resources.
+Jonathan L. Sulds is in the Hall of Fame of American Labor and Employment lawyers established by Lawdragon and Human Resource Executive magazine.
+He has also been listed by them as both one of the Nation's Most Powerful Employment Lawyers and one of the Nation's Top 20 Lawyers in Traditional Labor and Employment Law.
+Jon has been representing leading employers since 1974 in virtually every aspect of their engagement, protection, management and reward of workforce resources.

 Jon regularly represents employers in the areas of collective bargaining and traditional labor relations, Employee Retirement Income Security Act (ERISA) litigation, wage and hour matters, discrimination and harassment complaints, restrictive covenant, duty of loyalty and trade secret litigation, Dodd-Frank, Sarbanes-Oxley (SOX) and other whistleblower matters, global and domestic executive employment arrangements, and corporate campaigns.
 Jon is also involved in the labor and employment aspects of corporate transactions and class and collective actions that arise in these contexts.

 From 2010 through 2018 Jon co-chaired the firm's Global Labor and Employment Practice which was twice named a Law360 Employment Group of the Year during that tenure.